SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/smart-rules-collection.md

 For each incoming measurement value, the rule performs the following steps:

+* Check if the smart rule has a valid data point.
+If not, an alarm with MAJOR severity is sent from the rule engine (CEP) informing that the rule has an invalid configuration.

+* Check if the rule is activated for the source object.

-* Check, if the measurement includes data for the fragment and series (rule parameter).
+* Check if the measurement includes data for the fragment and series (configured data point's parameter).

-* Check, if the rule is activated for the source object.

 * The data of the red and yellow range is collected from either:

-- the source object (the measurement),

 - the Data Point Library (control parameter).
+- the source object (the measurement).
+If found, ranges from the source object's data point override are merged.

-If no red/yellow ranges are defined, no alarms are generated.
+If no red/yellow ranges are defined in the merged parameters, no alarms are generated.

 > **Info:** Range values defined in the source object have a higher priority than those defined in the Data Point Library.
 You can also just overwrite a single value (e.g. yellow range max) by setting it in the source object.
 The other values will then be taken from the Data Point Library.

-* Incoming value inside the yellow range: <br>If there is an active alarm of given type for the object, set severity to MINOR.
-Otherwise create new MINOR alarm with given parameters.
+* Incoming value inside the red range: <br> If there is no active alarm of CRITICAL severity of given type for the object, create a CRITICAL alarm, else do nothing.

-* Incoming value inside the red range: <br> If there is an active alarm of given type for the object, set severity to CRITICAL.
-Otherwise, create new CRITICAL alarm with given parameters.
+* Incoming value inside the yellow range: <br>If there is no active alarm of MINOR severity of given type for the object, create a MINOR alarm, else do nothing.

-* Measurement outside of yellow and red range: <br>If there is an active alarm of given type for the object, clear the alarm.
+* Measurement outside of yellow and red range: <br>If there is an active alarm of given type for the object, clear the CRITICAL and/or MINOR alarm.

 **Troubleshooting**